cgarbin/cgarbin.github.io/README.md

 ...
 sidebar:
   title: ""
-  nav: sidebar-2022-09-19
+  nav: sidebar-2022-09-19  # <-- the entry in navigation.yaml
 ---
 ```

-## Adding new pages
+## Adding new pages (other than posts)

-Add a new .md in _pages, then add a link to the top of the page if needed with [these instructions](#adding-links-to-top-of-the-page).
+Add a new .md in _pages, then, if needed, add a link to the top navigation bar with [these instructions](#adding-pages-to-the-top-navigation-bar).

-## Adding links to top of the page
+## Adding pages to the top navigation bar

 Modify `navigation.yml`: